 for 13-17 year olds.
 Note that this document needs to be counter signed by a parent.

-SPECIAL NOTE: Should any person completing this form disclose that they have been convicted of, charged with or accused of sexual abuse of a child or young person, the Senior Minister or their delegate must obtain advice from the Director of the PSU about disclosures of this type before any decision about appointing the person is made.
+SPECIAL NOTE: Should any person completing this form disclose that they have been convicted of, charged with or accused of sexual abuse of a child or young person, the Senior Minister or their delegate must obtain advice from the Director of the OSM about disclosures of this type before any decision about appointing the person is made.